rust-lang/unsafe-code-guidelines/reference/src/representation/integers-floatingpoint.md

 - how much a pointer of a certain type can be offseted,
 - the maximum size of Rust objects (because size_of/size_of_val return `usize`),
 - the maximum number of elements in an array ([T; N: usize]),
-- `usize`/`isize` in C FFI are compatible with C's `uintptr_t` / `intptr_t`.
+- `usize`/`isize` in C FFI are compatible with C's `uintptr_t` / `intptr_t` (and have the same size and alignment).

-The maximum size of any single value must fit within `isize` to [ensure that pointer diff is representable](https://github.com/rust-rfcs/unsafe-code-guidelines/pull/5#discussion_r212703192).
+The maximum size of any single value must fit within `usize` to [ensure that pointer diff is representable](https://github.com/rust-rfcs/unsafe-code-guidelines/pull/5#discussion_r212703192).

 `usize` and C’s `unsized` are *not* equivalent.

 ## Booleans
-The `bool` type has size 1 byte, but is not specified to be C-compatible.
-This [discussion](https://github.com/rust-lang/rust/pull/46176#issuecomment-359593446) has more details.
-For Rust to support a platform, the platform’s C must have the boolean type be a byte, where `true = 1` and `false = 0`.
+Rust's `bool` has the same layout as C17's` _Bool`, that is, its size and alignment are implementation-defined.

+Note: on all platforms that Rust's currently supports, the size and alignment of bool are 1, and its ABI class is INTEGER.

 For full ABI compatibility details, see [Gankro’s post] (https://gankro.github.io/blah/rust-layouts-and-abis/#the-layoutsabis-of-builtins).

 ## Relationship to C integer hierarchy
 C integers:
 - char: at least 8 bits